Mariana dam disaster: Class action lawsuits

+Government settlement agreement

+On 25 October 2024, mining companies BHP and Vale signed an agreement with the Brazilian government to pay nearly US$30 billion in compensation over the Mariana Dam collapse.
+The terms include $18 billion in funding for public authorities and $5.6 billion in additional compensation, resettlement, and environment restoration.
+The signing ceremony was attended by Brazilian President Luiz Inacio Lula de Silva.

+There is speculation that the agreement could end more than one hundred lawsuits against the mining companies in Brazil, and possibly limit legal action abroad.
+Vale's vice-president for corporate and external affairs, Alexandre D'Ambrosio, indicated that the compensation deal undermines the foundation of the London case.

+On 6 November 2024, the Supreme Federal Court (STF) unanimously validated the agreement reached by the federal government, the states of Minas Gerais, Espírito Santo and mining companies to repair the damage caused by the Mariana dam collapse.

 Reactions

 National

 The city immediately began a campaign to collect donations for the homeless, stressing the urgent need for donations of toothbrushes, towels, glasses, cutlery, disposable dishes and especially drinking water.
-Also a bank account was opened to receive cash donations.
+A special bank account was opened to receive cash donations.
 All municipal events since the day of the disaster until 16 November were canceled.
 The note from the Mayor's Office said that "at this point, the city of Mariana is focused on rescue work and support".

 The Federal Government, through the Minister's Chief of Staff, Jaques Wagner, put the Federal forces at the disposal of the State of Minas Gerais.
 The Minister came into contact with the Governor, Fernando Pimentel, to put the Federal forces.
-Jaques Wagner announced President Dilma Rousseff on accident before loading it back from a trip to Brazil to Brasília.
+Jaques Wagner announced President Dilma Rousseff by accident before loading it back from a trip to Brazil to Brasília.

 The Roman Catholic Archdiocese of Mariana said: "We express our most heartfelt sympathy to the families who have had their homes and property destroyed and those who mourn the death of their loved ones, victims of this disaster of incalculable proportions.
 The point is to unite efforts to minimise the distress and suffering of all those affected by this tragedy.
 We call upon our communities to provide support to victims. [...].
 We pray to God to strengthen and comfort, with your generous love, all who have been affected by this accident".
 The Diocese of Itabira and Three Lakes and the East Regional II CNBB, comprising the territories of the States of Minas Gerais and Espírito Santo, also issued notes of solidarity with those affected by tragedy.

 A football match between Cruzeiro and São Paulo on 8 November in Belo Horizonte hosted a collection of resources to help the victims.